AreaForce/Portfolio/index.md

 ## AreaForce's Portfolio

-Hello viewer!
+Hello possible client!
 Thank you for taking the time to ready through this portfolio.

 My name is AreaForce, I've been working within the video editing/videography field for over a year now & am currently taking a Certificate III in Screen Media.